 Talent attaching each quick connector to the corresponding Omics system port.
 TXT: Connections: C1 to O1, C2 to O2, C4 to O4, and CF to OF

-Once the chip installation is complete, a pop-up window appears with the message Droplet tubing clamping valve is opened.
-Click OK to confirm installation [1].
-After ensuring all tubes are correctly attached to their corresponding clamp valves, click OK again [2].
+Once the chip installation is complete, a pop-up window appears with the message “Droplet tubing clamping valve is opened.
+Click OK when the micro-tubing and droplet generation chip installation is completed”.
+After ensuring all tubes are correctly attached to their corresponding clamp valves, click OK [1].

 SCREEN: To be provided by the authors: Pop-up message displaying "Droplet tubing clamping valve is opened" with OK being clicked.

-SCREEN: To be provided by the authors: Final confirmation pop-up with OK being clicked.

 Before performing initialization, click on the Setting interface to configure the relevant parameters like detection mode, incubation temperature, incubation time, agitator speed, OD detection wavelength, and excitation and emission wavelength for fluorescence detection [1-TXT].

 SCREEN: To be provided by the authors: Setting interface opened and configuration of detection mode, incubation temperature, time, agitator speed, OD detection wavelength, and fluorescence detection parameters are done.
 TXT: Refer to text for parameter values

-Navigate to the Home interface and click Initialize to allow the Omics system to perform a self-check of its components, including the injection pump, temperature settings, waste liquid discharge testing, screening module, and droplet detection module [1].
+Navigate to the Home interface and click Initialize.
+The confirmation pop-up window appears, click Yes to allow the Omics system to perform a self-check of its components, including the injection pump, temperature settings, waste liquid discharge testing, screening module, and droplet detection module [1].
+After the initialization is completed, click OK from the pop-up window.

-SCREEN: To be provided by the authors: Home interface displayed with Initialize button being clicked and system performing self-check on injection pump, temperature settings, waste liquid discharge, screening module, and droplet detection module.
+SCREEN: To be provided by the authors: Home interface displayed with Initialize button being clicked, the Yes button being clicked from the pop-up window, and system performing self-check on injection pump, temperature settings, waste liquid discharge, screening module, and droplet detection module.
+After initialization, the OK button being clicked from the pop-up window.

 Droplet Generation and Cultivation Using MISS Cell

-Demonstrator:

-To prepare the sample, first pour the diluted fecal suspension into the sample bottle, with a magnetic stir bar, up to the sample adding position [1].
-Close the lid and tighten it securely [2].
-Then, insert quick connector A into quick connector B to complete the sample loading process [3].
+To prepare the sample, take the fecal sample and perform serial dilutions with Brain Heart Broth medium to achieve a concentration of around 50 cells per milliliter to obtain 40 milliliter fecal suspension [1].
+Then unscrew the cap of the sample bottle and pour the diluted fecal suspension into the bottle, with a magnetic stir bar, up to the sample adding position [2].
+Screw the cap and tighten it securely [3].
+Then, insert quick connector A into quick connector B to complete the sample loading process [4].

+Talent diluting the suspension in the super clean bench.

 WIDE: Talent pouring the diluted fecal suspension into the sample bottle containing a stir bar.

-Talent closing and tightening the lid of the sample bottle with the sample and stir bar inside.
+Talent closing and screwing the cap of the sample bottle with the sample and stir bar inside.

 Talent inserting quick connector A into quick connector B.